For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 But his shtick is that everything he does is the best in the world.

-And you laugh about it, you laugh at it.
+And you laugh about it.

 He's not the kind of braggart that offends people.